LORAN: LORAN

 It was around this time that the project was joined by both the U.S. Coast Guard and the Royal Canadian Navy.
 The project was still top secret at this time, and little actual information was shared, especially with the Coast Guard.
 The Canadian liaison was required, as ideal siting for the stations would require several stations in various locations in the Canadian Maritime Provinces.
 One site in Nova Scotia proved to be a battle; the site was owned by a fisherman whose domineering teetotaler wife was dead set against having anything to do with the sinful Navy men.
 When the site selection committee of J.A.
 Waldschmitt and Lt.
 Cdmr.
 Argyle were discussing the matter with the husband, a third visitor arrived and he offered the men cigarettes.
 They refused, and the hostess then asked if they drank.
 When they said they did not, the land was quickly secured.

-LORAN was soon ready for deployment, and the first chain went live in June 1942 at Montauk and Fenwick.
-This was joined shortly thereafter by two stations in Newfoundland, at Bonavista and Battle Harbour, and then by two stations in Nova Scotia, at Baccaro and Deming Island.
+LORAN was soon ready for deployment, and the first chain went live in June 1942 at Montauk Point and Fenwick Island.
+This was joined shortly thereafter by two stations in Newfoundland, at Cape Bonavista and Battle Harbour, Labrador, and then by two stations in Canada—Nova Scotia, at Baccaro and Deming Island.
 Additional stations all along the U.S. and Canadian east coast were installed through October, and the system was declared operational in early 1943.
 By the end of that year additional stations had been installed in Greenland, Iceland, the Faroe Islands and the Hebrides, offering continuous coverage across the North Atlantic.
 RAF Coastal Command had another station installed in Shetland, offering coverage over Norway, a major staging ground for German U-boats and capital ships.